Sustainable Factory, Sustainable Printing, Sustainable Future

 - We use movement sensors across the building to automatically switch lights on and off, as well as light sensors to automatically switch lights on and off at dusk/dawn.

 - We have introduced a delivery planning and tracking system for our fleet of vans, which calculates the most fuel-efficient routes for conducting each day’s deliveries.
 We also ensure our production schedules accommodate multiple-drop runs, with the aim of minimising emissions.
+This saves around 2 tonnes of carbon per year.

 When it comes to printing, we’re constantly working to increase our efficiency and capacity to deliver the highest sustainability standards, shrinking our carbon footprint, cutting energy consumption and reducing waste.